Chinese Taipei: China or Republic of China

 President Chen Shui-bian (far left) who attended the funeral of Pope John Paul II was seated in the first row in French alphabetical order beside the then-first lady and president of Brazil.

 Some non-governmental organizations which the PRC does not participate in continue to use "China" or the "Republic of China".
 The World Organization of the Scout Movement is one of the few international organizations that continue to use the name of "Republic of China", and the ROC affiliate as the Scouts of China.
 This is because Scouting in mainland China is very limited or not really active.
 Likewise, Freemasonry is outlawed in the PRC and thus the Grand Lodge of China is based in Taiwan.

-Governing authorities on Taiwan
+Governing authorities on Taiwan and TECRO

-The United States uses the term "governing authorities on Taiwan" in the Taiwan Relations Act, officially defining the term "Taiwan" to "include...the islands of Taiwan and the Pescadores...and the governing authorities on Taiwan recognized by the United States as the Republic of China prior to January 1, 1979."
+The United States uses the term "governing authorities on Taiwan" in the Taiwan Relations Act, officially defining the term "Taiwan" to "include...the islands of Taiwan and the Pescadores...and the governing authorities on Taiwan recognized by the United States as the Republic of China prior to 1 January 1979."
 Geographically and following the similar content in the earlier defense treaty from 1955, it excludes the other islands or archipelagos under the control of the Republic of China, such as Kinmen and the Matsu Islands.

+In some contexts and agencies such as in Defense Security Cooperation Agency's notices of arms sales approvals, the government of Taiwan is formally represented under the name of Taipei Economic and Cultural Representative Office (TECRO) in the United States, which practically serves as ROC's de facto embassy and diplomatic mission to the US.